arendu-zz/jhu-ai-course-teaching/README.md

   <img src="https://github.com/warmspringwinds/jhu-ai-course-teaching/blob/master/deep_rl/deep_rl_graph.png" width="40%" align="middle">
 </p>

-Jupyter notebook that guides a student through:
+Jupyter notebook guides a student through:

 <p align="center">

-1. Implementation of search tree (allows us to recover the solution once a target node is found).
+1. Implementation of a simple deep neural network that takes chess board as input.
-2. Implementation of breadth-first algorithm.
+2. Stochastic environment which is represented by a weak stockfish engine that will play against our agent.
-3. Implementation of uniform-cost search algorithm.
+3. Reward discounting.
-4. Application of this algorithms for the problem of finding the shortest path on the map of Hopkins Homewood campus.
+4. Policy gradients.
-5. Explanation on why breadth first search is not optimal when applied to this problem (nodes on the map graph are not placed uniformly) and why uniform-cost search is optimal in this case.
+5. Optimization look where we use policy gradients to adjust weights of our network and improve our decisions as a result of that.

 </p>